 A person should seek emergency help from a doctor if they notice signs of ketoacidosis.

 People with diabetes can also develop complications if their blood sugar levels fall too low, which causes hypoglycemia.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases Health Information Center (NIDDK), this can happen if someone:
+According to the

 - uses too much diabetes medication or insulin